 Short-term Care: Facilitates Functional Improvement

-Measures the percentage of short-term care patients that experienced functional improvements, such as with activities of daily living.
-Some experts argue that this is a measure of a facility's rehabilitation services.
+This is a measure of the percent of short-term residents that experienced functional improvements, such as with activities of daily living.
+Some argue that this is a reasonable measure of a nursing home's rehabilitation services.

 Scores for Brooklyn, NY